 Like all slang, it works best in casual settings and with people who understand the tone.
 Used naturally, froth adds personality and emotion to conversations without needing a long explanation.

-I am Malik, a dedicated writer and language enthusiast with a strong passion for words and their meanings.
+Hi I am Mark Alex , a dedicated writer and language enthusiast with a strong passion for words and their meanings.
 I focus on creating clear, accurate, and easy-to-understand content to help readers improve their vocabulary and language skills.

 Through Lexonr, my goal is to make word meanings accessible for students, learners, and language lovers from all backgrounds.
 I believe that understanding words is the foundation of effective communication and lifelong learning.